Adaptive Design of Experiments for Conservative Estimation of Excursion Sets: Introduction

-Previous adaptive design of experiments strategies for excursion set estimation mainly focused on recovering the boundaries of the set.
-In particular, \citet{Picheny2010} introduced the targeted $\IMSE$ ($\tIMSE$) criterion to add points at locations that improve the accuracy of the model at a certain level of the response variable. \citet{Bect.etal2012} introduced the concept of Stepwise Uncertainty Reduction (SUR) strategies for GP~\citep[see also][]{vazquez2009sequential,Chevalier.etal2014}.
-Those strategies, however are not adapted to the conservative estimation case.
+Previous adaptive DoE strategies for excursion set estimation mainly focused on recovering the boundaries of the set.
+In particular, \citet{Picheny2010} introduced the targeted $\IMSE$ (integrated mean squared error), $\tIMSE$, criterion to add points at locations that improve the accuracy of the model around a certain level of the response variable. \citet{Bect.etal2012} investigated the concept of Stepwise Uncertainty Reduction (SUR) strategies for GP~\citep[see also][]{vazquez2009sequential,Chevalier.etal2014,Bect.etal2017}.
+Such strategies, however, do not provide any control on false positives and as such are not adapted to the conservative estimation case.
 Here, by shifting the focus on the control of false positives, we extend the conservative estimation framework introduced by~\citet{BolinLindgren2014} to sequential design of experiments.
-We consider a definition of conservative estimates well suited to excursion sets of Gaussian processes and we provide a SUR strategy with tractable criteria to reduce the uncertainty on conservative estimates.
+For example, notice how in \cref{fig:1dExDoE10}, some points (e.g. numbers $1,2,8$) are chosen far from the boundary, in order to improve the confidence on the classification of those regions.
+Here we consider a definition of conservative estimates well suited to excursion sets of Gaussian processes and we provide a SUR strategy with tractable criteria to reduce the uncertainty on conservative estimates.
+The adaptive strategies are introduced in the case of excursion sets above~$t\in \R$, however our $\RprogLang$ implementation, available on CRAN, allows also for excursions below~$t$.